jarviscanada/jarvis_data_eng_MiguelDario/hadoop/README.md

 - Loading the data into the HDFS in order to maximize efficiency
 - Partition by column using Parquet.
 The benefits of using parquet are that it saves on cloud storage space by using column-wide compression, and increased data performance throuh data skipping which fetch specific column values rather than the entire row of data.
 # Improvements
+- Familiarize myself better with HiveQL syntax particularly.
+- Add more worker nodes in order to enhance query execution time.
+- Further partitioning into buckets for more efficient queries.
+- Partion by country.